 More similar foods those locals consume help tackle the Everest region’s climate.
 Even those with dietary restrictions, such as a vegetarian or vegan diet, or those who cannot eat gluten, will find plenty of options to eat here.

 Best season to trek EBC

 Nepal’s Everest Base Camp Trek travels via dirt tracks, muddy hills, narrow trails, and high-altitude areas.
 Here, the weather is significant and plays a vital role.
-The best Everest Base Camp trek seasons are late September-November and February-May.
+The best Everest Base Camp trek seasons are late September-November and March-June.
 During these months, the Base Camp temperatures can reach as low as -6°C, and conditions are generally steady.

 Mount Everest experiences its primary summit season in April and May every year.
 One of the tours leaving in the spring months of March-May mountaineering season will be perfect for you if you want to experience Everest Base Camp surroundings with all the excitement!
 However, traveling in the post-monsoon season, from September to December, is also an excellent alternative.
 At this time, it is the primary trekking season, and you can observe the surrounding elegance with more clarity.

 Winter and monsoon are good times for trekking to enjoy peace, and botanical study time more an excellent time to trek.
 Mountains are more prominent in winter due to the coverage of fresh snow.
 Still, high routes can be blocked, fall of snow, avalanches may occur, and obstacles.
 Are challenging during winter.

 The risk of altitude-related illnesses comes in these high-altitude zones like Acute Mountain Sickness, High Altitude Pulmonary edema (HAPE), and High Altitude Cerebral Oedema (HACE).
 To ensure safety, it is essential to understand the hazards associated with these types of altitude sickness and how to recognize symptoms and react to them.